Fabric Data Masking

 K2view Masking Advantages

-• Supports cross instances consistency based on the hashed values.
+• The support of cross instances consistency, based on the hashed values.

 • The original value is not used as an input for creating the random masked value, other than for formatting purposes.

-• IN-MEMORY processing.
-The MicroDB is created with the masked values.
+• The MicroDB is created with the masked values.

 • Multiple masking options enable maximal flexibility when masking the data.